adilevin/git-find-forkpoint/Readme.md

 ##Usage

 Go to your repository folder, and start a git bash.
-The type:
+Then type:

     find-fork-point <commit range> <commit>